omediadon/WorldWarRoyale/README.md

 - Waypoints system for NPC
 - Enemy shootable
 - Enemy can now shoot the player and looks for him around
+- Enemy states, Aware or not of our presence

 ##### Fixed